What personal information do we collect from the people that visit our blog, website, or app?

 - Keep track of advertisements.

-You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
+You can have your computer warn you each time a cookie is being sent, or you can turn off all cookies.
 You do this through your browser settings.

-Since each browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.
+Since each browser is a little different, look at your browser’s Help Menu to learn how to modify your cookies.

 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.